Texas A&M University at Galveston

-Texas A&M University at Galveston provides undergraduate degree programs in Marine Biology (MARB), Marine Sciences (MARS), Marine Engineering Technology (MARR), Marine Transportation (MART), Marine Fisheries (MARF), Maritime Administration (MARA), Maritime Studies (MAST), Ocean and Coastal Resources (OCRE), and University Studies (USGA) (with concentrations in Oceans and One Health, Marine Environmental Law and Policy, Maritime Public Policy and Communication, and Tourism and Coastal Community Development).
-A 5-year program is offered to allow OCRE majors to additionally complete the Master of Marine Resources Management (MARM) degree, combining their senior year of OCRE with the first year of MARM.
-A similar 5-year program is offered to allow MARA majors to complete the Master of Maritime Administration and Logistics (MMAL) degree program in a total of 5 years.
-A new minor in Clinical Lab Sciences is offered as a partnership program with the University of Texas Medical Branch in Galveston to facilitate a bridge between the BS in University Studies with a concentration in Oceans and One Health offered by TAMUG with the Masters in Clinical Lab Sciences offered by UTMB.
+Texas A&M University at Galveston provides undergraduate degree programs in Marine Biology (MARB), Marine Sciences (MARS), Marine Engineering Technology (MARR), Marine Transportation (MART), Marine Fisheries (MARF), Maritime Business Administration (MARA), Maritime Studies (MAST), Ocean and Coastal Resources (OCRE), and University Studies (USGA) (with concentrations in Oceans and One Health, Marine Environmental Law and Policy, Maritime Public Policy and Communication, and Tourism and Coastal Community Development).
+A 5-year program is offered to allow OCRE majors to complete the Master of Marine Resources Management (MARM) degree, combining their senior year of OCRE with the first year of MARM.
+A similar 5-year program is offered to allow Maritime Business Administration majors to complete the Master of Maritime Administration and Logistics (MMAL) in addition to the bachelor's degree program in a total of 5 years.
 All students complete the University Core Curriculum requirements set by Texas A&M University to ensure a broad-based education.

-Texas A&M University at Galveston offers a M.S. (thesis or non-thesis) and Ph.D. in Marine Biology, both a thesis and non-thesis Master of Marine Resource Management degree and a thesis and non-thesis Master of Maritime Administration and Logistics degree.
+Texas A&M University at Galveston offers a M.S. (thesis or non-thesis) and Ph.D. in Marine Biology, a thesis and non-thesis Master of Marine Resource Management degree, and a thesis and non-thesis Master of Maritime Administration and Logistics degree.
 The Texas A&M Maritime Academy is headquartered on the Galveston campus.

 U.S. Maritime Service Corps of Cadets

-Texas A&M University at Galveston houses the Texas A&M Maritime Academy, which is one of six state maritime academies in the U.S. preparing graduates for licensing as officers in the American Merchant Marine.
+Texas A&M University at Galveston houses the Texas A&M Maritime Academy, one of six state maritime academies in the U.S., preparing graduates for licensing as officers in the American Merchant Marine.
 This program provides an opportunity for students to learn how to operate and maintain an ocean-going vessel.
 In addition to classroom and field training during the regular school year, students will sail aboard a training vessel during three summer cruises to gain practical experience in seamanship, navigation and operations.
-At the conclusion of the program, cadets are tested to become licensed as officers in the U.S. Merchant Marine and may seek employment in the exciting field of marine transportation as a licensed Third Mate or Third Assistant Engineer.
+At the conclusion of the program, cadets test to become licensed as officers in the U.S. Merchant Marine and may seek employment in the field of marine transportation as a licensed Third Mate or Third Assistant Engineer.
 Please see the tab title Texas A&M Maritime Academy.

 The NROTC Program offers men and women an opportunity to qualify for a commission in the Navy while attending Texas A&M University at Galveston.
 All NROTC students are required to participate in the Texas A&M Maritime Academy Corps of Cadets.
 Any student may join the NROTC Program either as a National Scholarship winner or as a non-subsidized college program student.
 Applications for National Scholarships can be obtained through a Navy recruiting office before the submission deadline of January 30 of the year for which the student is applying.